caas23/design/content/analysis/01_colors.md

     </tr>
 </table>

-In this palette, it can be seen that the main colors are a pacific blue nuance, as well as a orange color.
+In this palette, it can be seen that the main colors are a pacific blue nuance, as well as an orange color.
 The other colors used are of white, grey and black shades, and are therefore not considered actual colors (for the purposes of this analysis).
 Based on the blue and orange color, it is likely that the website is using a split complemenatary color scheme, or perhaps even a double split complemenatary scheme, if we consider the alternating pink image at the top.
 Looking at the website, there are also a few different shades of blue involved, although most of these are embedded in the images on the website.